ballerina-guides/integration-tutorials/service-orchestration/README.md

 - The `log` functions are used to [log](https://ballerina.io/learn/by-example/#log) information at `DEBUG` and `ERROR` log levels.

-- The first backend call is a `POST` request to the reserve the appointment.
+- The first backend call is a `POST` request to reserve the appointment.
 The `hospital_id` and `category` values are used as path parameters.

     ```ballerina
     Appointment|http:ClientError appointment =